 A bank's earnings performance affects its safety and soundness.
-A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the bank better able to withstand economic trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank can retain its earnings, increasing its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
+Banks that are losing money, however, have less ability to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Washington Federal, National Association was 8.77 percent, below the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+The most recent annualized quarterly return on equity for Washington Federal, National Association was 9.33 percent, above the national average of 8.10 percent.

-The bank recorded net income of $86.4 million on total equity of $1.99 billion for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.15 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $184.2 million on total equity of $1.98 billion.
+The bank reported an annualized return on average assets, or ROA, of 1.22 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.